This section covers common questions that administrators may have regarding the OSSLT.

 What is the purpose of the OSSLT, and what will be reported this year?

-The OSSLT field test is being made available to students who are learning in person.
-Should a student who is learning remotely wish to participate in the field test, the board may arrange for the student’s in-person participation.
+The OSSLT is being made available to students who are learning in person.
+Should a student who is learning remotely wish to participate in the test, the board may arrange for the student’s in-person participation.
 Schools should focus on ensuring that cohorts are maintained, that all necessary public health directives are followed and that school-board health and safety measures continue to be employed.

 What decisions must school administrators make, and what are EQAO’s assessment guidelines?

 This year school administrators and teachers, with guidance from school boards, will determine the details of the school plan for administering the test.

 School administrators, in partnership with teachers, are responsible for ensuring that

 - the schedule, locations and other details for writing the test including the plan and requirements for students receiving additional time, are determined ahead of time.